-The Sustainer Circle allows you to support KCET by setting up an automatic monthly contribution of any dollar amount ($5 per month or more).
+A Sustaining Membership allows you to support KCET by setting up an automatic monthly contribution of any dollar amount ($5 per month or more).
 Your donation may be electronically transferred from your bank account each month, or automatically charged to your credit card.
 An automatic monthly donation helps KCET save money in processing fees and mailing costs.
 This is an ongoing contribution that may only be cancelled at your request.
-If you are interested in joining, fill out the form here or please contact our Member Services Department at 1-866-523-8200.
+If you are interested in joining, fill out the donation form here or please contact our Member Services Department at 747-201-5238.

 I made a contribution during the last drive.
 Where's my thank-you gift?

-Normally, it takes up to 6 weeks from the time we process your contribution, for the gift to be shipped.
+Normally, it takes up to 6 weeks from the time we process your contribution for the gift to be shipped.
 On rare occasions, there can be additional delays because national demand for an item may slow down our distributors.
 Many items will ship from our warehouse immediately, and some will take the full 6 weeks.
-We welcome your calls or emails and will do everything possible to get your thank-you gift to you quickly.
+We welcome your calls or emails, and will do everything possible to keep you updated on the shipping status of your thank-you gift.

 Can I get a thank-you gift from a previous fundraising drive?

-It is often possible to receive thank-you gifts from our past fundraising drives.
-If you are interested in any of our past gifts, please contact our Member Services Department at 1-866-523-8200.
+It is occasionally possible to receive thank-you gifts from our past fundraising drives.
+If you are interested in any of our past gifts, please contact our Member Services Department at 747-201-5238.

 KCET is happy to replace any defective items that have been returned within 30 days of receipt.
 If your thank-you gift is returned opened, it will be replaced with the same item.